Build Your Own Fiverr Clone - a No-Code Freelance Marketplace

 - 4

-Service marketplaces need payment splits (your commission + freelancer payout), held funds (release on delivery), and KYC for freelancers.
-Stripe Connect handles all of this.
+Service marketplaces need payment splits (your commission + freelancer payout) and KYC for freelancers.
+Stripe Connect handles both.
 Building it from scratch takes weeks; on Prometora it's a guided wizard.
-Add your Stripe keys, set your commission, and your platform is ready to take real payments.
+Add your Stripe keys, set your commission, and your platform is ready to take real payments - custom offers and checkouts pay out automatically once a freelancer is onboarded.

 - 5